mircea007/vianu/README.md

 ### Current Minor technicalaties

-* fix typescript problems in Table.tsx
+* Fix problem id issues in submissions table
 * Is it normal to store problem statements in the db?

 ### Big chunks to implement before initial release